Amir Garrett

 Amir Jamal Garrett (born May 3, 1992) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Kansas City Royals, and Los Angeles Angels.
 Garrett played college basketball for the St. John's Red Storm before pursuing a baseball career fully.
 He was drafted by the Reds in 2011 and made his MLB debut in 2017.

 Early years

 Garrett began his high school career at Sierra Vista High School in Spring Valley, Nevada, before he transferred to Leuzinger High School in Lawndale, California, for his junior year.
-He transferred again, to Findlay College Prep in Henderson, Nevada, for his senior year in 2010.
-Findlay does not have a baseball team.
+For his senior year in 2010, he transferred to Findlay Prep in Henderson, Nevada to play basketball.
 His father convinced him to give baseball another chance, so he held a training session for Major League Baseball (MLB) scouts, in which he threw a fastball upwards of 96 mph.

 Eligible in the 2011 MLB draft, the Cincinnati Reds selected Garrett in the 22nd round.
 He signed with the Reds, receiving a $1 million signing bonus and permission to continue his basketball career.
 In the fall of 2011, Garrett enrolled at Bridgton Academy in Bridgton, Maine, where he played on the basketball team throughout the 2011–12 season.